Chetan6961/EDA-Loans-Data-/README.md

 - Statistical analysis: Hypothesis testing, regression analysis, and predictive modeling (if applicable).
 - Interpretation and insights: Drawing conclusions and recommendations based on the analysis.

+## Dependencies
+This project requires Python 3.x and the following libraries:
+- Pandas
+- NumPy
+- Matplotlib
+- datetime
+- Seaborn

 ## Contributing
 Contributions to this project are welcome!
 If you have suggestions for improvements, new features, or bug fixes, please feel free to open an issue or submit a pull request.